-- Limiting investments to avoid over concentration in investments from a specific issuer or business sector, where appropriate,
+- Where appropriate, limiting investments to avoid over concentration in investments from a specific issuer or business sector;

 - Continuously investing a portion of the portfolio in readily available funds such as local government investment pools, financial institution deposits, money market funds, or overnight repurchase agreements to ensure that appropriate liquidity is maintained in order to meet ongoing obligations.

 To assure diversification of the portfolio and reduce market risk, the following maximum limits (at time of purchase) by instrument are established for the System’s total portfolio:

 US Treasury Obligations - - - - - - - - - - - - - - - - - - - - - - - -